U-spin symmetry energy and hyperon puzzle: Introduction

 \section{Introduction}

-The SU(3) flavor symmetry of light quarks represents a fundamental framework in hadronic physics, which can be decomposed into SU(2)$_I\times$U(1)$_Y$ or SU(2)$_U\times$U(1)$_Q$ subgroups through combinations of (u,d) I-spin doublets or (d,s) U-spin doublets~\cite{Greiner1994}.
-Together with (u,s) V-spin doublets, these subgroup structures have been extensively utilized to systematically categorize hadrons and characterize their decay properties~\cite{Darewych1983_PRD28-1125, Julia-Diaz2008_PRC77-045205, Jia2020_NPB956-115048, Zhang2025_PLB868-139674}.
+The SU(3) flavor symmetry of light quarks represents a fundamental framework in hadronic physics, which can be decomposed into SU(2)$_I\times$U(1)$_Y$ or SU(2)$_U\times$U(1)$_Q$ subgroups through combinations of ($u$,$d$) I-spin doublets or ($d$,$s$) U-spin doublets~\cite{Greiner1994}.
+Together with ($u$,$s$) V-spin doublets, these subgroup structures have been extensively utilized to systematically categorize hadrons and characterize their decay properties~\cite{Darewych1983_PRD28-1125, Julia-Diaz2008_PRC77-045205, Jia2020_NPB956-115048, Zhang2025_PLB868-139674}.

 The mass differences for hadrons in an I-spin multiplet are typically on the order of 1 MeV, i.e., isospin symmetry is weakly broken.
 In the context of nucleon interactions, the I-spin symmetry has been thoroughly investigated, where the binding energy per nucleon $E$ for nuclear matter can be divided into symmetric and asymmetric parts, i.e.,